Baked Coconut Shrimp with Mango Dipping Sauce

-Baked Coconut Shrimp that are truely CRISPY and crazy delicious.
-They're a healthy coconut shrimp recipe that is easy to make ahead and freezer-friendly.
+Baked Coconut Shrimp that are truly CRISPY and crazy delicious.
+They’re a coconut shrimp recipe that is easy to make ahead and freezer-friendly.
 We like to serve these with a creamy mango dipping sauce.

 Put your hand up if you love tender shrimp wrapped in a crunchy blanket of coconut.
-I'm currently jumping around with both hands in the air yelling, “me, me, me!”
-You are too, right?
+I’m fully raising both hands over here.
+This coconut shrimp is one of those recipes I make when I’m craving something crispy, fun, and downright satisfying.

 How to freeze coconut shrimp

 Coconut shrimp freeze very well.
-Once you've breaded them, lay them in a single layer on a parchment paper-lined baking sheet and put them into your freezer.
-Once they're frozen, you can transfer them to a freezer bag.
+Once you’ve breaded them, lay them in a single layer on a parchment-lined baking sheet and freeze them.
+Once they’re frozen, you can transfer them to a freezer bag.

 Cook the shrimp from frozen, adding 5 minutes to the baking time.